avlacatus/fii-admis/README.md

 GUI Application
 ------------------
-- User Interface for the students (http://fii-admis-restservice-dt5dd3kc2v.elasticbeanstalk.com/index.html) and for the admin (http://fii-admis-restservice-dt5dd3kc2v.elasticbeanstalk.com/admin.html)
+The Web User Interface consists of two main pages: one for the students (http://fii-admis-restservice-dt5dd3kc2v.elasticbeanstalk.com/index.html) and one for the admin (http://fii-admis-restservice-dt5dd3kc2v.elasticbeanstalk.com/admin.html)

-- The student can visualise the list of candidates and add himself by filling a form with the following:
+The student can visualise the list of candidates and add himself by filling a form with the following:
     - First name
     - Last name
     - Social id (in Romanian: CNP), exactly 13 digits
     - GPA grade (in Romanian: media din timpul anilor de studiu), 1.00 - 10.00
     - A-Test grade (in Romanian: media de la bacalaureat), 1.00-10.00

-- After the admission results are published, the student can only visualize them
+After the admission results are published, the student can only visualize them

-- The admin can
+The admin can:
     - visualize the list of candidates
     - edit their details
     - delete a candidate
     - start computation of the admission results and publish them.
-- The results can be exported via PDF.
+The results can be exported via PDF.

 The final admission grade is a computed as the average of the GPA Grade and the A-Test grade.

 The final admission status is as follows:
 - final grade >= 9 => TAX_FREE
 - final grade >= 7 && final grade < 9 => TAX
 - final grade < 7 => REJECTED

+The UI is implemented using mainly [jQuery], [Twitter Bootstrap], HTML5 and CSS3.